urfanamillatina/Sign_Language_Detection/README.md

 ### Next Actions
 - To train with bigger model and more epochs.
+- To improve accuracy and confidence level on live test.
 - Try other algorithms
 - To train more classes: like numericals (1-10) and common expressions.